-Name Туре Description Content-Type String Specifies the content type, which can be set on the OUT message by the application/processor.
-The value is the content-type of the response message.
+Name Type Description Description Content-Type String Specifies the content type, which can be set on the OUT message by the application/processor.
+The value is the content- of the response message.
 If this header is not set, the content type is based on the object type of the OUT message body.
-In Camel 2.3 onward, if the Content-Type header is specified in the Camel IN message, the value of the header determine the content type for the Restlet request message.£É Otherwise, it is defaulted to "application/x-www-form-urlencoded".
-Prior to release 2.3, it is not possible to change the request content type default.
+I Camel 2.3 onward, if the Content-Type header is specified in the Camel IN message, the value of the header determine the content type for the Restlet requests message.
+EX Otherwise, it is defaulted to "application/x-www-form-urlencoded".
+Prior t release 2.3, it is not possible to change the request content type default.
 CamelHttpMethod String The HTTP request method.
 This is set in the IN message header.
 CamelHttpQuery String The query string of the request URI.
 It is set on the IN message by DefaultRestletBinding when the restlet component receives a request.
 CamelHttpResponseCode String or Integer The response code can be set on the OUT message by the application/processor.
-The value is the response code of the response message.
+The value is the response code of the respons message.
 If this header is not set, the response code is set by the restlet runtime engine.

 CamelHttpUri String The HTTP request URI.
 This is set in the IN message header.
 CamelRestletLogin String Login name for basic authentication.
 It is set on the IN message by the application and gets filtered before the restlet request header by Camel.
 CamelRestletPassword String Password name for basic authentication.
-It is set on the IN message by the application and gets filtered before the restlet request header by Camel. org.restlet. Ê Attributes of a Restlet message that get propagated to Camel IN headers.
+It is set on the IN message by the application and gets filtered before the restlet request header by Camel.
+CamelRestletRequest Request Carnel 2.8: The org.restlet.Request object which holds all request details.
+CamelRestletResponse Response Camel 2.8: The org.restlet.Response object.
+You can use this to create responses using the API from Restlet.
+See examples below. org.restlet. Ê Attributes of a Restlet message that get propagated to Camel IN headers.